mathesar-foundation/mathesar-website/software-engineer.md

 You can ensure data integrity.
 Perform quick schema changes.
 And let teammates create reports – without depending on you.

 Mathesar doesn’t have its own set of abstractions so it won’t make unexpected changes to your database.
-You can allow your collaborators to quickly enter data and create reports – without depending on you.

 {% endcapture %}